odkr/pandoc-quotes.lua/README.md

-`pandoc-quotes.lua` is a filter for [Pandoc](https://www.pandoc.org/) that replaces plain, that is, non-typographic, quotation marks with typographic ones for languages other than English.
+`pandoc-quotes.lua` is a filter for [Pandoc](https://www.pandoc.org/) that replaces plain, that is, non-typographic, quotation marks with typographic ones for languages other than US English.

-You can define which typographic quotation marks to replace plain ones with by setting either a document's `quotation-marks`, `quotation-language`, or `lang` metadata field.
+You can define which typographic quotation marks to replace plain ones with by setting either a document's `quot-marks`, `quot-lang`, or `lang` metadata field.
 Typically, it should 'just work'.

 See the [manual page](man/pandoc-quotes.lua.md) for details.